 - Click Save.

-- Changes in configuration will only apply to new conversations or after the conversation has been transferred to a different skill.
+- Configuration changes will only apply to new conversations or after the conversation has been transferred to a different skill.

-- For conversations which are are not assigned to a skill, the account level configuration will be applied.
+- For conversations that are not assigned to a skill, the account level configuration will be applied.